Property rates and charges explained

 Waste Management Service Charge

-This charge is applied to all rateable properties and covers the costs of:
+This charge applies to all rateable properties and covers the costs of:

-• Supplying and servicing all street, park, and reserve litter bins
+• Supplying and servicing litter bins in streets, parks, and reserves

 • Mechanical sweeping of roads, channels, and footpaths to reduce litter and waste